mbandara24/Electricity-Price-Forecasting/README.md

 - Perhaps include Pre-Dispatch as part of the prediction
 - Compare performance with/without standardised data
 - Investigate further Hyper-Parameter Optimisation methods
+- Train to predict extreme price intervals / Perhaps as classification problem
 - Compare with different combination of independant variables / breakdown of model over different periods eg. Solar Periods where Solar Irradiance values > 0

 Here is the training losses for several MLP regressor variants - useful for observing training progression and sensitivities to parameters and choose better hyperparameters.